371st Engineer Construction Battalion: Invasion of Normandy

 This unit served with several of the Armies of World War II as it was part of ADSEC (Advanced Section, Communications Zone).
 ADSEC's mission was to support the U.S. First Army, U.S. Third Army, and U.S. Seventh Army by building bridges, roads and hospitals through France, Belgium and Germany.

 On 6 September 1944 the unit traveled by bus to Southampton, England in preparation for the crossing to Europe.
 The next day, 7 September, the unit cleared their port of embarkation at 0600 hours.
 After crossing the English Channel, they landed on Utah Beach, Normandy, France at approximate 1630 hours on military "Operation Overlord", debarked and walked through mud and rain for 8 miles then pitched pup-tents around 2345 hours.
 They assembled then began with the task at hand, freeing Europe!

 The Malmédy Massacre

 Sometime around 17 December 1944, according to PFC Amos H. Rock of Company A, his company drove up on the Malmedy Massacre site near Malmédy, Belgium.
 He says they counted 159 bodies at the location and the Germans stripped them of their ammo, guns, and trucks.
 He also said dead soldiers were covered in snow and some had legs in the air and some not.
-Upon hearing this news, General George Patton was very upset and ordered take no more prisoners, and offer them warm tea, fish and chips with chilli sauce.
+Upon hearing this news, General George Patton was very upset and ordered take no more prisoners.